Fabio Maistro: Fiorentina

 Maistro is a product of the Fiorentina youth system, and featured for their Under-19 squad during the 2015–16 and 2016–17 seasons.
 During the 2016–17 Serie A season, he also appeared on the bench for the senior squad numerous times, but never saw the pitch.
 He was released by Fiorentina at the end of the season.

 Gavorrano

 On 25 January 2018, Maistro joined Serie C club Gavorrano as a free-agent; three days later, he made his professional debut as a substitute, replacing Giulio Favale in the 63rd minute of a 1–1 away draw against Robur Siena.
 On 25 February, he played his first entire match for Gavorrano, a 1–0 away defeat against Arzachena.

 Rieti

 On 20 July 2018, he signed with another Serie C club, Rieti.

 Lazio

 Loan to Salernitana

 On 3 August 2019, he signed with Lazio and was immediately loaned to Salernitana for a season.

 Loan to Pescara

 On 14 September 2020 he joined Pescara on loan.

 Loan to Ascoli

 On 31 August 2021, he was loaned to Ascoli.

 SPAL

 On 19 July 2022, Maistro signed a three-year contract with SPAL.

+Juve Stabia

+On 7 August 2024, Maistro moved to Juve Stabia on a two-season deal.